groganma/gmm-colour-transfer/DemoCode/Matlab/L2RegistrationForCT/README.txt

 %%-------------------------------------------------------------------

-This zip file contains the code for the L2 based colour transfer method described in 'Robust Registration of Gaussian Mixtures for Colour Transfer' currently posted on Arxiv.
+This zip file contains the code for the L2 based colour transfer method described in 'L2 Divergence for robust colour transfer' published in Computer Vision and Image Understanding 2019.
 If using this code, please cite this paper.

 It contains code sourced from https://github.com/bing-jian/gmmreg  written by